 The year fluxes of PO43-and SO42- are relatively close to zero and can be neglected.
 The year fluxes of both TANO3- and TANH4+ are directed from the modeling domain to the external pool.
 So, only nitrogen compounds can contribute to the yearly influx of alkalinity from the Wadden Sea to the German Bight.

 Since TANH4+ is the highest, it may seem that NH4+ is the main source of alkalinity in the external pool.
-But the autotrophs consume NH4+, reducing its effect on alkalinity.
-Also, it reacts with oxygen and turns ultimately into NO3- which has a negative charge, so an increase in its concentration leads to a decrease in alkalinity.
+But there are many factors changing its effect on alkalinity: the autotrophs actively consume NH4+, reducing its effect on alkalinity.
+Also, it reacts with oxygen and turns ultimately into NO3- which has a negative charge, so an increase in NH4+ concentration leads to a decrease in alkalinity.
 As a result, the flux NH4+ into the external pool has only a temporal effect.

-Then nitrates can be the most important component of TA flux.
+If not NH4+ , then nitrates can be the most important component of TA flux.
 The direction of its flux changes during the year.
-However, summing over a year gives us an alkalinity outflow from the modeling domain to the external pool.
+However, summing fluxes over a year gives us an alkalinity outflow from the modeling domain to the external pool.
 TANO3- flux is the strongest in May; therefore, there is a significant spring input of nitrates.
 Two main sinks of nitrates in the modeling domain are consumption by autotrophs and denitrification.

 The overall TAec flux is 2.7 M year-1m-2 per year.
 Assuming the area of the Wadden Sea to be 5000 km2 (Thomas et al., 2009), we can estimate that the amount of alkalinity transported from the Wadden Sea to the German Bight is approximately 13.5 GM per year.
 This estimation has the same order of magnitude as the values reported by (Thomas et al., 2009), 72.5 GM and (Schwichtenberg, 2013), 40 GM.